iczster/iczster.github.io/README.md

 Trail write-ups, gear breakdowns, and stories from the mountains with custom “Hike Info Boxes” embedded directly into posts.

 ### 🎶 Music
-Playlists, mixes, production tips, and commentary on the artists that inspire.
+Playlists, mixes, gig reviews, and commentary on the artists that inspire.

 ### 🍳 Cooking
 Recipes, experiments, and flavour-packed ideas from a food lover who likes to break the rules.